mmfrenkel/readers-forest/README.md

 Images used in this website can similarly be found under `static/img/`.

 ### Database
-Data that supports the Reader's Forest site lives in a Postgres database that was configured through Heroku.
+Data that supports the Reader's Forest site is stored in a Postgres database that was configured using Heroku.
 Four database tables currently exist as part of this project:

 * `users`: contains login, registration information about each user.
 * `books`: contains information relevant to each book (note that books were sourced from an initial